E-class Melbourne tram: In service

-E-class trams now operate on routes 11, 30, 58, 86 and 96, but are also used for special events at Melbourne Park, AAMI Park and the Melbourne Cricket Ground on route 70a during and since the 2015 Asian Cup.
-They are also used to transport spectators to and from Albert Park for the Australian F1 Grand Prix.
+E-class trams now operate on routes 11, 30, 58, 86, and 96, but are also used for special events at Melbourne Park, AAMI Park and the Melbourne Cricket Ground on route 70a during and since the 2015 AFC Asian Cup.
+They are also used to transport spectators to and from Albert Park for the Australian Grand Prix.
 They run express from Southern Cross Station to the Gates.

 E-class trams were introduced on route 58 on 19 December 2021.

 Associated works

 A package of works, the Tram Procurement Program was delivered by Public Transport Victoria to increase the capacity and reliability of Melbourne's tram network.
 This includes: the order of 50 trams; upgrades to route 96; upgrading the power system; improving accessibility on other low-floor routes; and the redevelopment of Preston Workshops and upgrades to Southbank depot to store and maintain E-class trams.

 In anticipation of the E-class trams, a $24 million upgrade at Southbank depot was completed and included upgraded the maintenance and office facilities.
 Route 96 was upgraded for the E-class trams, accessible stops will be constructed, along with further segregation of trams from cars, and increased priority at intersections.